Reducing Construction Waste Through Salvage and Reuse

 Material from the construction sector represents more than one-third of Victoria’s landfilled waste.

-Salvaging reusable materials from building demolitions in Victoria has the potential to divert 3,000 tonnes of waste from the landfill every year.
+Salvaging reusable and recyclable materials from building demolitions in Victoria has the potential to divert 3,000 tonnes of waste from the landfill every year.
 This represents roughly 15% of Zero Waste Victoria’s 2040 target.

 Deconstructing buildings to salvage reusable resources presents Victoria with an opportunity for economic recovery through the creation of new jobs and is a prime example of the circular economy in action in our community.

 On May 13, 2021, Council provided direction to staff to develop a bylaw to motivate the salvage of reusable and recyclable materials from building demolitions.
 To read the report with recommendations considered by Council, click here.
 [PDF - 131 KB]

 How many buildings are demolished in the City of Victoria each year?